-Peatlands, from which peat is harvested, are the world’s largest carbon store and provide valuable ecosystems for wildlife as well as important hydrological services.
-The RHS has long been a force for change and we share public concern about the damage peat extraction does to our natural environment; we will continue to push for a fundamental reappraisal of how peat is used in horticulture.
+Peatlands, from which peat is harvested, are the world’s largest terrestrial carbon store; and provide valuable ecosystems for wildlife as well as important hydrological services.
+The RHS has long been a force for change and we share public concern about the damage peat extraction does to our natural environment.
+We will continue to push for the end of peat use in horticulture.

 Harnessing the expertise of RHS scientists, horticulturists and members is important to us.
 It ensures that we can act with precision and passion on the issues facing gardeners, growers and the environment.